nimrodSec/nimrodSec/aboutme.md

 ---

 ### Besides being a nerd:
-When I don't need to troubleshoot my linux system I like to go climbing, read, and spend time with humans or cats (the later preferably).
+When I don't need to troubleshoot my linux system, I like to go climbing, read and play chess.

 ---

-If you want to get in touch feel free to [contact](/nimrodSec/contact) me!
+You can find my contact details [here](/nimrodSec/contact).